Academics

 Prepare to make a positive impact on human health with a cytotechnology degree from ACPHS.

-A side view of the students using the microscopes in lab classroom
+another side view of the students using the microscopes

 Great patient care begins with an accurate diagnosis.
 Cytotechnology and molecular cytology involves observing and interpreting vital clues at the cellular and molecular level, allowing the cytopathology team to make an accurate and specific diagnosis that will ultimately aid in developing an appropriate treatment plan for the patient.